 The ADP estimate usually acts as a leading indicator for the government’s own reading because ADP is a major payroll services provider to over 610,000 businesses, including multinational corporations.

 Most forex traders expect that non-farm employment change will show a slight uptick from 223K to 225K new jobs while the jobless rate is expected to remain flat at 5.4%.

 The average hourly earnings, meanwhile, are expected to increase from 0.1% to 0.2%.
 As for the most recent ADP release, the actual reading was 201K new jobs, slightly above the expected 200K, and a significant improvement over the previous reading which was downgraded to 165K from 169K.But it’s difficult to say whether or not ADP will miss the mark again.
 Weekly initial claims don’t really provide any insight either since they’ve been roughly within the 270K range, although that could also mean that the jobless rate may remain flat as expected.

 Do note that many forex traders may be paying close attention to average hourly earnings ever since Fed Vice Chairman Stanley Fischer stated that there “are signs of wages beginning to rise in a variety of places.”

 How could the Greenback react?

 The ADP’s estimate is usually used as a leading indicator for the government’s own estimate.
 As such, forex traders were expecting dismal results, so it’s quite understandable why the market hesitated when the government’s NFP reading was within expectations.

 The dollar only weakened by a mere 60 pips versus the yen (much less against other currencies) when the report was released.

-Compare that with the 110-pip drop when the the ADP reading for March was significantly worse-than-expected in tandem with the government’s own reading.
+Compare that with the 110-pip drop when the ADP reading for March was significantly worse than expected in tandem with the government’s own reading.